aurorax-space/docs/docs/code/idlaurorax_api_reference/search.md

 ;         search for south B-trace conjunctions
 ;       geographic: in, optional, Boolean
 ;         search for geographic conjunctions
+;       subminute_precision: in, optional, Boolean
+;         search for conjunctions using sub-minute precision, instead of the ;         default one-minute precision
 ;       quiet: in, optional, Boolean
 ;         quiet output when searching, no print messages will be shown ;       dryrun: in, optional, Boolean